wzshiming/fake-k8s/README.md

 # fake-k8s

-fake-k8s is a tool for running Fake Kubernetes clusters using Docker.
+fake-k8s is a tool for running Fake Kubernetes clusters using Docker/Nerdctl.

 ## Usage